Table of Contents

 There are a couple of loops at the golf course; it’s all very pretty but the snow cover was unusually thin for early March.
 Wax disappears in minutes from skis so a four kilometre loop is far more taxing than normal.
 It’s hard skiing on ice!
 In a normal winter, the golf course would make a fine destination for a workout.

-We did find a Visitor’s Guide to the Rocky Mountain House area after skiing so while sipping lattes and eating muffins at the Pebble Ridge Coffee House in town, we came up with a plan for the afternoon.
+We did find a Visitor’s Guide to the Rocky Mountain House area after skiing so while sipping lattes and eating muffins at one of the local coffee shops in town, we came up with a plan for the afternoon.
 Check out the trails at Crimson Lake Provincial Park, just a 17-minute drive away.

-Go cross-country skiing in Crimson Lake Provincial Park
+Go Nordic skiing in Crimson Lake Provincial Park

 Although signs say that the trail isn’t groomed, it must see enough skiers that it’s easy to follow tracks.
-Signs every kilometre mark your progress and there are benches as well.
-The snow conditions weren’t great – icy like the golf course but the trail is truly beautiful.
+Signs every kilometre mark your progress and there are benches to rest on as well.
+The snow conditions weren’t great – icy like the golf course, but the trail is truly beautiful.

 We stopped a couple of times just to admire the view.
 The park was busy with people ice-fishing but we saw no other skiers.

-All told we skied about 14 kilometres over the day but with so much slip-sliding on skis it felt like twenty.
+All told we skied about 14 km over the day but with so much slip-sliding on skis it felt like twenty.

 The next day our plan was to do a loop drive starting and ending in Rocky Mountain House.
 But that’s not how it worked out.